-Hot air ballooning must be amazing in Cairns where you can see the Great Barrier Reef so there’s a lot to do in Australia, especially for those who like to do a lot of adventures outdoors in or close to the water.
+Hot air ballooning must be amazing in Cairns, where you can see the Great Barrier Reef, so there’s a lot to do in Australia, especially for those who like to do many adventures outdoors in or close to the water.

 Most of all you should plan a visit to Whitsunday Beach, one of the most beautiful beaches in the world where you can take a seaplane flight and discover the best beach from the air.

-Last but not least… If you plan a trip to Australia, you would miss out if you do not have Melbourne only our Australia itinerary.
+Last but not least… If you plan a trip to Australia, you will miss out if you do not have Melbourne on your itinerary.

-There is also tons to do in Melbourne – which is the second biggest city in Oz – and since Melbourne is very famous for sports you have to at least watch a football game my family and cousins went for Essendon.
-Watching it at the Melbourne cricket ground is obviously a highlight but there is so much more to see and do in Melbourne even if you’re not interested in sports.
+There is tons to do in Melbourne – which is the second biggest city in Australia.
+Since Melbourne is very famous for sports, you have to watch at least a football game my family and cousins went for the Essendon team.
+Watching it at the Melbourne cricket ground is obviously a highlight, but there is so much more to see and do in Melbourne, even if you’re not interested in sports.

-This includes the casino which is probably the best in all of Australia; the Crown Casino is big!
-There are lots of clubs and places to walk and dine located on the south bank so it is one of the best Australia tourist spots.
+This includes the casino, which is probably the best in Australia; the Crown Casino is big!
+There are many clubs and places to walk and dine located on the south bank, so it is one of the best Australian tourist spots.

-St Kilda beach and the area around it is another of the gorgeous Australia places to visit.
-It’s great to swim and relax or in the evening it’s a great place to go for a drink or go clubbing.
+St Kilda Beach and the area around are more gorgeous places to visit.
+It’s great to swim and relax, have a drink or go clubbing in the evening.

 Like Sydney, Melbourne also has a lot of nature to chill out in, for example, the Royal Botanical Garden.
-While you’re there, don’t forget the beaches that are in Melbourne which include Mordialloc Beach.
+While you’re there, don’t forget the beaches in Melbourne, including Mordialloc Beach.

 One of the things that you should definitely not miss, especially if you want to go out at night, is Chapel Street, a very alternative shopping street with lots of cafes, fashion brands, shops and clubs to enjoy.